VanessaK-BIA/DataProjects_TripleTen/Zomatos4.0README.md

 Gender,
 Age
 and Sales.

-Presented in the data the following have been proven true based upon the data:
+CONCLUSION: Presented in the data the following have been proven true based upon the data:

 Single, College aged (22-25) Men ,
 who are predominantly Unemployed make up the largest demographic of Zomatos client / customer base with the highest amount of Sales.